NopeNopeGuy/nopenopeguy.github.io/rbe.md

 **Requirements:**

 *   Fast internet connection (at least 40 Mbps).
-*   Sufficient storage space at least 100GB.
+*   Sufficient storage space (at least 100GB).
 BTRFS with compression is highly recommended (see Tips and Tricks).
 *   Arch Linux (or a similar distribution).
 WSL2 *may* work, but is not officially tested.

 ## Setup